ottokruse/aws-logs-sink/README.md

 npm install -g aws-logs-sink
 ```

-Provide the log group name and stream name as arguments, and write to `stdin`:
+Provide the log group name and stream name as arguments, and pipe to `stdin`:

 ```shell
 echo "This is a test" | aws-logs-sink <log-group-name> <log-stream-name>